 - Marketing Automation Professional

-- Marketing Automation Enterprise, see Transactional Templates & Messages
+- For Marketing Automation Enterprise, see Transactional Templates & Messages

 - U.S. Federal Trade Commission site

-- Unsubscribers outside of Marketing Automation Professional or Marketing Automation Enterprise can be uploaded into their associated database to ensure they are being suppressed.
+- Unsubscribers outside of MA Professional or MA Enterprise can be uploaded into their associated database to ensure they're being suppressed.

 - Add a physical address in your automation email templates.

-- There are many unsubscribe options to choose from that provide a fast, simple way for recipients to unsubscribe from future mailings.
+- There are many unsubscribe options to choose from that provide a fast, simple way for recipients to unsubscribe from future messages.

-- With Marketing Automation Professional, the "List-unsubscribe" header is used for all mail being sent.
-This allows mail receivers to add their own unsubscribe function to their UI, making the process even faster and easier for the recipients.
+- With MA Professional, the "List-unsubscribe" header is used for all mail being sent.
+This allows mail receivers to add their own unsubscribe function to their user interface, making the process even faster and easier for the recipients.